CSONEILL/arduinoJavaMotion/README.md

 # arduinoJavaMotion
-Sample code for interfacing arduino's motors and servos using Java
+Sample code for interfacing arduino's motors and servos using Java and the Arduino Library for Ja